zicht/url-bundle/README.md

 ## Events

 ### Sitemap
-There are two events that make it possible to modify the resultset of the sitemap;
+There is an event that makes it possible to modify the resultset of the sitemap;

-- `zicht_url.sitemap.query`, which allows you to modify the actual query being built ( uses `QueryBuilder`).
 - `zicht_url.sitemap.filter`, which allows you to modify the result from the previous query and filter out items.

 # Maintainers